aaronchu/heroku-review-envs/heroku-app-create/README.md

 This GitHub action creates and/or deploys to a Heroku App based on changes in a repository.

-This is suited to use when you are developing changes to one microservice in a microservices environment.
+This is suited to use when you are developing changes to one app in a multi-app environment.

 ## Terminology

 You're workiÂng on a pull request in an repo that corresponds to a Heroku app in a pipeline.
 Let's call that the `Development App or Service`.
-It works with other microservices either by calling them or being called by them.
-Those other microservices are called `Related Apps or Services`.
+It works with other apps either by calling them or being called by them.
+Those other apps are called `Related Apps or Services`.

 This GitHub Action deploys both of those types of apps into your Heroku account.